+Ecommerce was introduced about 40 years ago in its earliest form.
 Back then, ecommerce was new and only taken advantage of by early adopters.
 Most purchases were happening in stores where customers could expect certain things from the in-person experience, like personalized recommendations, direct assistance in finding the size, color, or products they needed, and the advantage of seeing what items looked like in person.

-In that time, what customers have come to expect from the ecommerce experience has also changed.
+Over the years, what customers have come to expect from the ecommerce experience has also changed.
 The novelty of being able to buy something online and have it delivered to your house has long since worn off.

 Today’s online shoppers expect many of the same things they used to only be able to get in-store.

 They want personalized recommendations and experiences tailored to them.
 They want augmented reality that can approximate what those glasses will look like on their face or what that sofa will look like in their living room.
 They want robust search that can find them what they’re looking for easily and point out products they might not have even known they were looking for.

 In short, experience is now a huge part of ecommerce shopping, and brands that want to remain competitive need to take note.
 In this deep dive, we’re looking at what experience-driven commerce is, why it’s important, and how your ecommerce brand can achieve it to win the hearts and minds of customers and keep them coming back.

 Experience-driven commerce focuses on providing an immersive and personalized experience for shoppers through an omnichannel approach.
 This means that shoppers can get the same, or a complementary, experience whether they shop in your brick-and-mortar store, on their desktop, or on mobile devices.

 The experience continues through every part of the buyer’s on-site journey.
 Potential buyers are invited into a visually compelling story that changes based on their preferences and their previous interactions with your brand.